Previewed 14 March 2008, Opened 26 March 2008, Closed 30 August 2008 at the Novello Theatre in London

 The smash-hit of the last two Edinburgh Fringe Festivals, and winner of a Herald Angel Award, Into the Hoods became the must see show in Edinburgh for audiences of all ages.
 ZooNation is widely respected for their work in motivating young people through hip hop and street dance and in bringing their unique dance presentation to a wider audience.
 Director Kate Prince has choreographed a range of stage shows, music videos and television shows (including BBC Strictly Dance Fever) while the professional dancers in the show have performed internationally with artists such as Kylie, Nelly Furtado, Pink, Black Eyed Peas, 50 Cent, Beyonce and Snoop Dogg.

-Zoo Nation's Into the Hoods in London at the Peacock Theatre opens on 23 October 2015 and closes on 14 November 2015.
+Zoo Nation's Into the Hoods in London at the Peacock Theatre opened on 23 October 2015 and closed on 14 November 2015.